chuangcaleb/better-fletching-table/README.md

 ---

-### Flaming Arrow
+### Fire-Charged Arrow

-> Fire Arrows without the Flame enchantment
+> Shoot your own Blaze Fireballs!

-Flaming Arrows are such a cool arrow type, having the ability to set mobs on fire, as well as light up TNT.
-But that's all locked behind the Flame enchantment, which you only can unlock at higher enchantments.
-Now you can shoot Fire arrows with regular unenchanted Bows or Crossbows!
+Blaze Fireballs are such a cool projectile, having the ability to set blocks on fire from a distance (lighting up caves?), setting mobs on fire, as well as light up TNT remotely.

-Flaming Arrow, a new arrow, is crafted by 1 Arrow + 1 Fire Charge → 1 Flaming Arrow.
+Flaming Arrow, a new arrow, is crafted with a Fire Charge in place of the Flint (that is, 1 Fire Charge + 1 Stick + 1 Feather → 2 Flaming Arrow).

-I might change this to Torches, I recognize this gets locked behind the Blaze Powder/Nether Fortress/Nether/Diamond Pickaxe wall, but I like giving Fire Charges another use.
-Torches are too cheap, too.
+Due to it being unfairly spammable with Bows, it's designed that regular bows will only shoot out the Tipped Arrow form.
+You must use a crossbow.

+For now, Piercing Blaze Fireballs are not a thing, it would be really cool if it were.
+But Multishot, though....

 ### Phantom Arrow